openmrs/openmrs-book-developer-manual/Technology/getSetUp.md

 Look in the ```openmrs-runtime.properties``` file for the value of ```connection.password.```

 You now have a local copy of OpenMRS running with both an embedded database and a web server!
 At any time, you can upgrade the standalone version.
-Check out the wiki for details on how to do this: https://wiki.openmrs.org/display/docs/Upgrading+OpenMRS
+Check out the wiki for details on [Upgrading OpenMRS](https://wiki.openmrs.org/display/docs/Upgrading+OpenMRS)

 ## Manual Installation